“Be it so” Versus Being Liked

-“Be it so” are words of a man who has stopped caring about what men think — especially powerful men like Emperor Trajan.
-If Ignatius were living among us in the digital age, he would have a problem with men today, men who are so concerned about being accepted or liked by people, bosses, friends, peers, neighbors, or the guy in seat 22A next to him.
+“Be it so” are the words of a man who has stopped caring about what men think — especially powerful men like the emperor Trajan.
+If Ignatius were living among us in the digital age, he would never, like many men today, tremble at the thought of disappointing people, bosses, friends, peers, neighbors, or the guy in seat 22A next to him.
+Instead of being incapable of direct and strong speech about his Savior, he would tell his story and leave the results in God’s hands.